 Two weeks minimum supply of essential medications

 Hard-sole / toe-covering shoes – do not go outside without them during or

 after a storm, as there will be so many things around that will cut your feet.

 Soap, shampoo, toothpaste

-Do you have extras for your house, etc?
-If not, get some and put a set in a zip-bag someplace you can both remember and access if you loose your originals.
+KEYS – Do you have extras for your house, etc?
+If not, get some and put a set in a zip-bag someplace you can both remember and access if you lose your originals.

-If it’s too dangerous for you, it’s probably too dangerous for them.
-Have kennel-carriers ready.
+PETS – If it’s too dangerous for you, it’s probably too dangerous for them.
+Have kennel carriers ready.
 If you are evacuating, take a boat – the planes won’t fly them.
 Many local captains will take you to the mainland as a private run – if you arrange soon enough.
-Cost last year for us was $600 Bz – that was four adults, two dogs and a cat.
+The cost last year for us was $600 Bz – that was four adults, two dogs, and a cat.
 Not bad.